 She has lived most of her life in Alaska where she spent winters skijoring and traveling long distances with her sled dog team.
 The past few years Dr. Fleming has worked as a veterinarian on the Eagle Cap Extreme and as a pre-race vet on the Yukon Quest Sled Dog Race.

 She and her husband, Michael, along with two border collies now call Joseph Oregon home where they enjoy exploring the mountains on foot and by motorcycle.

-Dr. Randy Greenshields considers himself fortunate to call Wallowa County, Oregon his home for the past 20 years.
+Dr. Randy Greenshields considers himself fortunate to call Wallowa County, Oregon his home since 1994.
 He is co-owner of the Double Arrow Veterinary Clinic in Enterprise and enjoys the variety that a small-town, mixed-animal veterinary practice provides.
 Dr. Greenshields and his wife, Jeni, cannot think of a better place to raise their four children, 2 of which are in college at Oregon State University.
-He is excited for his daughter, who is currently in her first year of Veterinary School at Oregon State University.
-They have a few acres out of town where they enjoy their dog, cats, 4 horses, one mule, several chickens, and an occasional orphaned bison.
-Dr. Greenshields also enjoys camping with his family as well as hiking, trail running, and bowhunting in the high mountains of the Eagle Cap Wilderness area.
+He is excited for his daughter, who is currently in her second year of Veterinary School at Oregon State University.
+They have a few acres out of town where they enjoy their dogs, cats, 4 horses, one mule, several chickens, and an occasional orphaned bison.
+Dr. Greenshields also enjoys camping with his family as well as hiking, riding horses, and bowhunting in the high mountains of the Eagle Cap Wilderness area.